About the Programme

 This Doctoral Training Programme focuses on training PhD students in key MRC skills priorities in quantitative skills (mathematics, statistics, computation, and developing digital excellence) as applied to variety of data sources (from ‘omics’ to health records), and interdisciplinary skills including imaging and stratified medicine.

 This programme supports research training at the interfaces between biological, clinical, societal and computational systems.
 Mandatory taught elements include statistics, research ethics, innovation and entrepreneurship, health economics, data management and bioinformatics.
 Details about the Programme Structure can be found here.

-Funded PhDs for Home/EU applicants
+Funded PhDs for Home and International applicants

 Our new cadre of Precision Medicine researchers will develop the adaptability needed to make them agile researchers in this fast moving area, and who are equipped to develop and utilise analytical methodologies to improve health and wellbeing.

 Further information about this training programme and the application process can be found on the University of Edinburgh's Degree Finder.